The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 Moreover, the power within me was erupting at an astonishing speed!

-The air was thick with a putrid stench.
+The air was thick with the stench of decay.

 I took a deep breath.

-I was ready to face this death trap meticulously laid out by a Scheming Woman!
+I was ready to face this death trap meticulously set by a scheming girl!

 Comment 0 Comment Count